 It’s Ministry of Education approved!
 [BULLSHIT]

 This was a claim that was repeated for many years by the CEC and their volunteers.
 Their syllabuses are not and never have been approved by the MOE.
 The CEC claimed this for years but in 2007, they were taken to task over it by the Advertising Standards Authority.
 The ruling stated that the claim was misleading.
-The CEC claimed that a staff member from the MOE told them that this claim was acceptable in the “early 1990’s” but they provided no evidence of this.
+The CEC claimed that a staff member from the MOE told them that this claim was acceptable in the “early 1990’s” but they never provided any evidence of this.

 Do you remember that Human Rights Commission document that the CEC follow and call a “strict report”?
 Here’s what Question 22 says;